kashenfelter/StatystykaII/MIMUW_2017/readme.md

 Projects:
 ---------

-Power study for selected tests [goodness of fit, anova]
+Power study for selected tests [goodness of fit, anova, for polish matura as a function of sample size / alpha]

 PISA 2015 - from December 6 - segmentation?